daniel-kun/omni/README.md

 # Status quo

+Update: 02.06.2015

+I have made progress in a prototype for the input architecture.
+This is not trivial, but I might be able to show a small sneak preview soon.

 Update: 13.05.2015

 I haven't been working much on th code base lately, because my primary goal was to get portability before driving features.
 I have ported the build system to CMake and Omni now builds on Win32 and Linux on x86, x86_64 and ARM v7 (using a Raspberry Pi as a development platform).